naddison36/btc-markets/README.md

 * Azure [Key Vault](https://azure.microsoft.com/en-au/services/key-vault/)
 * Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)

-And while I'm at it, make sure you enable two factor authentication.
-Your account is very easy to hack without 2FA enabled.
+And while I'm at it, make sure you enable two-factor authentication.
+Your account is easy to hack without 2FA enabled.
 You have been warned!

 ### Donations
-If you'd like to thank me for this library you can always donation some of your crypto trading profits to:
+If you'd like to thank me for this library, you can always donate some of your crypto trading profits to:
 * BTC 13CPGPRf63nVWFkdnJgmvC4K69YGeR4zNn
 * ETH 0x775053A6125cB51e618Eb132f00E93d6033934AD